 The Differences Between Civil and Criminal Liability

 Not to be too dramatic, but let’s say you are in Orlando for the weekend and you, unfortunately, get involved in an auto accident.
-This could either mean a civil or criminal lawsuit, in either case, you have Payer Law Group to assist you.
+This could either mean a civil or criminal lawsuit, in either case, you have Payer Law to assist you.
 A civil case typically includes a private dispute between people or organizations, whereas criminal liability cases involve offenses against the state.
 Understanding the differences is essential in evaluating how strong or weak a case is, and in determining whether or not to pursue a lawsuit.
 Here are some of the things that set these two apart.